inc-lc/inc-lc.github.io/index.md

 # Contacts
-For any question or suggestion, feel free to contact me, Paolo G. Giarrusso, at pgiarrusso (at) informatik !dot! uni-marburg !dot! de.
+For any question or suggestion, feel free to contact me, Paolo G. Giarrusso, at paolo !dot! giarrusso (at) uni-tuebingen !dot! de.